maliMirkec/personal-website/site/articles/a-guide-to-static-site-generators-using-hexo-and-wordpress.md

 All this means that you could spend part of your budget elsewhere—for example, on promoting your website or creating additional content, which will help gain a tad more revenue.

-## The Case for Static Site Generators
+## The case for Static Site Generators

 Migrating from WordPress to a static page generator is no simple task, and it’s definitely not something every WordPress user should do.
 However, Hexo made this transition relatively painless, thanks to its plugins, excellent documentation, and a simple API.